Authorization Process (OPD) - JF Part B

 |GY Modifier||Item or service is statutorily excluded or does not meet the definition of any Medicare benefit.
 Lines submitted as non-covered and will be Patient Responsibility (PR).|

 The following claim types are excluded from the PA program described in this operational guide unless otherwise specified:

 - Part A/B rebilling

 Claims subject to PA requirements under the hospital OPD program follow all current appeals procedures.
-A PAR that is non-affirmed is not an initial determination on a claim for payment for services provided and, therefore, would not be appealable; however, if a provider has an unlimited number of opportunities to resubmit a PAR, provided the claim has not yet been submitted and denied.
+A PA request that is non-affirmed is not an initial determination on a claim for payment for services provided and, therefore, would not be appealable; however, if a provider has an unlimited number of opportunities to resubmit a PA request, provided the claim has not yet been submitted and denied.

 A non-affirmation PA decision does not prevent the provider from submitting a claim.
 Submission of a such a claim and resulting denial by the MAC would constitute an initial payment determination, which makes the appeal rights available.

 For further information, please consult Medicare Claims Processing Manual publication, Chapter 29, Appeals of Claims Decision.